Naviary2/BigDecimal/readme.md

 ## When to use this library

-You need arbitrary large numbers, with arbitrary decimal precision, and integer calculations must be **exact**, not approximate.
+You need arbitrary large numbers, with arbitrary decimal precision, and integer calculations must be exact, not approximate.
 (Support for floating point operations included when precision isn't required)

 You need speed greater than that of the mainstream libraries.

 ## When not to use

-You don't need 100% accuracy, just needing numbers to not hit Infinity when they get too big, or zero when they get too small.
+You don't need precision down to the integer, just needing numbers to not hit Infinity when they get too big, or zero when they get too small.
 Here I would recommend using [break_infinity.js](https://github.com/Patashu/break_infinity.js/tree/master?tab=readme-ov-file)!
 That is faster than this for that purpose.

 You need decimal numbers to be **perfectly** representable.
 For example, 0.1.
 This library will make a very close approximation to that, of which the accuracy is customizable.
-But, that's how standard javascript numbers work anyway, right? 🤷‍♂️ They approximate.
-In graphics rendering, approximations are typically enough.
-However, all integers and dyadic rationals can still be perfectly represented.
+However, all integers and dyadic rationals are perfectly representable.

 ## How it works